yenceesanjeev/saasgeneralist.github.io/_posts/blogs/2021-01-03-the-product-engagement-manager.md

 - Usability tests.
 Loads of it.

 ### Level 5 - Users need no help
-This is the holy grail of product engagement.
+This is the holy grail of product experience.
 At this level, your users don't have any trouble using the product.
 For all you know, you could send your customer support team on a vacation and it has zero impact.
 It's utopic but not impossible.

 What are the signs
 - Support receives zero "How do I--" tickets